 - File type: Are you working with Word, Google Docs, PDF, or LaTeX?

 - A writing sample: A representative section of the paper will help me determine whether proofreading or editing is needed.
-I provide a free 500-750 word sample of my work using the document you send me.

 THE FINE PRINT